Walibi Rhone-Alpes

 In 1998, the park changed hands once again when it was bought by Six Flags as part of the American company's international expansion.

 However, six years later, in 2004, Six Flags sold most of its European parks (including Walibi Rhône-Alpes) to Star Parks.
 The exception was Warner Bros.
 Movie World Madrid, which was sold back to Time Warner and renamed Warner Bros.
 Park and later Parque Warner Madrid in 2006.
-The Walibi parks were be transferred to Compagnie des Alpes the following year and have belonged to the French company ever since.
+The Walibi parks were transferred to Compagnie des Alpes the following year and have belonged to the French company ever since.

 You might be interested